A bureaucratic leadership style is characterized by strict adherence to structured procedures and the organizational hierarchy.

 The military is the prototypical bureaucratic organization.

-The best definition of a bureaucratic leadership style comes from the sociologist Max Weber, who coined the term in 1947:
+The best definition of a bureaucratic leadership style comes from the sociologist Max Weber, who coined the term in 1947 in his bureaucratic theory of management:

 “an organizational structure that is characterized by many rules, standardized processes, procedures and requirements, number of desks, the meticulous division of labor and responsibility, clear hierarchies and professional, almost impersonal interactions between employees.”